 5. Decision Time

 Congratulations!
 You’ve decided on the condo of your dreams.
 Upon choosing your new condo you will be required to make a reservation.
-In most cases, you will also be required to submit a cheque of a pre-determined amount as a security deposit to hold the unit.
+In most cases, you will also be required to submit a cheque of a predetermined amount as a security deposit to hold the unit.
+This gives you time to finalize your mortgage approval and other financing prior to writing the sales contract.
 It should be noted that this does not guarantee you the unit, nor does it guarantee the final purchase price.

 6. Sign On The Dotted Line

-Immediately following your reservation, it’s time to write a firm contract, submit your down payment and mortgage approval.
-Make an appointment with your sales associate and review your contract carefully.
-If you have any questions about terms, clauses, conditions or other information, now is the time to inquire with your sales associate.
+Once your financing is in order, it’s time to write the sales contract, submit your down payment and mortgage approval.
+Make an appointment with your area sales manager to write the contract.
+Be sure to review your contract carefully.
+If you need clarification about terms, clauses, conditions or other information, a good area manager will be there to guide you through the process.

 7. Connect With Your Builder